IEvangelist/blazorators/README.md

 }
 ```

-## Pseudocode and logical flow ℹ️
+## Pseudocode and logical flow ➡️

-1. Consumer decorates a `static partial class` with the `JavaScriptInteropAttribute`.
+1. Consumer decorates a `static partial class` with the `JSAutoInteropAttribute`.
 1. Source generator is called:
    - `JavaScriptInteropGenerator.Initialize`
    - `JavaScriptInteropGenerator.Execute`